Marius (play)

 Marius is a 1929 play by the French writer Marcel Pagnol.
 It takes place in Marseille, where a young man named Marius working in a café dreams of going to sea, his obsession eventually overcoming his developing romance with Fanny, a local girl who is his childhood friend.

-Two years later a British version Sea Fever by John Van Druten was staged unsuccessfully in the West End.
+In 1930 an American adaptation by Sidney Howard, Marseilles, was staged on Broadway.
+One year later a British version Sea Fever by John Van Druten was staged unsuccessfully in the West End.
 The same year Pagnol wrote a sequel, Fanny.

 Film adaptation

 In 1931 the play was turned into a film Marius directed by Alexander Korda for the French subsidiary of Paramount Pictures with a screenplay written by Pagnol himself.
 The Golden Anchor (Zum goldenen Anker), a 1932 film by Alexander Korda, is the German-language version of the 1931 film Marius.
 In 1938 this was remade as an American film Port of Seven Seas by James Whale.
 In 2013 it was remade by Daniel Auteuil.